 The following features should be rated with respect to the most severe type of ideation (i.e., 1-5 from above, with 1 being the least severe and 5 being the most severe).
 Ask about time he/she was feeling the most suicidal.
-Lifetime - Most Severe Ideation - T vpe # (1-5) Description of Ideation Most Severe Most Severe Recent- Most Severe Ideation - vpe # (1- Description of Ideation Frequency How many times have you had these thoughts?
+Lifetime - Most Severe Ideation - Type # (1-5) Description of Ideation Most Severe Most Severe Recent- Most Severe Id leation - 5) Type # (1- Description of Ideation in week.
+Ilmost daily yhts?
+Duration When you have the (1.)
+Fleeting - (2.)
+Less thar (3.)
+1-4 hours (4.)
+4-8 hours thoughts how long do a few seconds or minutes and 1 hour/some of the time s/a lot of time want to?
 (1.)
-Less than once a week (2.)
-Once a week (3.)
-2-5 times in week.
-(4.)
-Daily or almost daily (5.)
-Many times each day Duration When you have the thoughts how long do they last?
+Easily at (2.)
+Can cont (3.)
+Can cont (4.)
+Can cont (5.)
+Unable to thinking about killing you ble to control thoughts rol thoughts with little different thoughts with some do not thoughts with a lot of a control thoughts attempt to control thoughts ifficulty difficulty Deterrents Are there things - a that stopped you fro suicide?
 (1.)
-Fleeting - few seconds or minutes (2.)
-Less than 1 hour/some of the time (3.)
-1-4 hours/a lot of time (4.)
-4-8 hours/most of day (5.)
-More than 8 hours/persistent or continuous Controllability Could/can you stop thinking about killing yourself or wanting to die if you want to?
-(1.)
-Easily able to control thoughts (2.)
-Can control thoughts with little difficulty (3.)
-Can control thoughts with some difficulty (4.)
-Can control thoughts with a lot of difficulty (5.)
-Unable to control thoughts (6.)
-Does not attempt to control thoughts Deterrents Are there things - anyone or that stopped you from wanting suicide? anything (e.g. og to die or act of stopped you or rents stopped ely did not stop family, religion, pain of death) - ting on thoughts of committing from attempting suicide. you
+Deterrent (2.)
+Deterrent (3.)
+Uncertain (4.)
+Deterrent nyone or anything (e.g. om wanting to die or ac as definitely stopped you a that deterrents stopped is most likely did not stop is definitely did not stop is definitely did not stop is family, religion, pain of death) - ting on thoughts of committing from attempting suicide. you